-The estimates of Eq.
-(1) and its analogous probit specification are presented in Table 2 in Models (1) to (3).
+The estimates of equation (1) and its analogous probit specification are presented in Table 2 in Models (1) to (3).
 Results indicate that having a comparative advantage (RCAi,c,t) at the beginning of a period is a strong predictor of having a comparative advantage four years later.
-The estimate on the RCA{i.c.t} variable is positive and significant at the 1 % level.
+The estimate on the RCAi,c,t variable is positive and significant at the 1% level.
 The estimates indicate that having a comparative advantage in a given product at the beginning of a period increases the probability of having it four years later by 28.5 percentage points in the case of all products (Model 1), by 28.4 percentage points in non-extractive products (Model 2); and by 34.0 in extractive products (Model 3).
 These results remain robust throughout the different specifications presented in Table 2.
 Similarly, results show that the related variety probability estimate is positive and highly significant.
-An increase of a standard deviation (0.02) in the related variety estimate increases the probability of (all products') diversification four years later by 6.3 percentage points, (i.e., $3.16 \times 0.02 \times 100$) (Model 1); in non-extractive products by 6.3 percentage points (Model 2); and, in extractive products by 7.0 percentage points (Model 3).
+An increase of a standard deviation (0.02) in the related variety estimate increases the probability of (all products') diversification four years later by 6.3 percentage points, (i.e., 3.16\0.02\100) (Model 1); in nonextractive products by 6.3 percentage points (Model 2); and, in extractive products by 7.0 percentage points (Model 3).